igoroganesian/cadence-backend/README.md

 # To do:

 - User models w/ login functionality to preserve activity data
-- Date and month labels on calendars
+- Weekday and month labels on calendars